87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 * ### Dataset

-The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), compromise a single class with two category IDs, 1 and 2.
-Despite this distinction, both categories belong to the same class.
+The dataset, sourced from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), consists of 2146 images with tumors annotated in COCO Segmentation format.
+It's part of the TumorSeg Computer Vision Project, which focuses on Semantic Segmentation and aims to accurately identify tumor regions within Medical Images using advanced techniques

 * ### Data Augumentation